-It’ll mostly be Canoes Only on the Rideau Canal.
+If we are not collectively mindful, it’ll mostly be Canoes Only on the Rideau Canal.
 Ice hockey could be declared an Endangered Sport.

 The only ski resorts will be atop of the Alps; Whistler will be for golf.

-With a catastrophically narcissistic president in the U.S. who believes that climate change is a Chinese hoax, and with our own increasingy stressful streets filled with SUVs, we need sane, scientific leadership more than ever.
+With a catastrophically narcissistic president in the U.S. who believes that climate change is a Chinese hoax, and with our own increasingly stressful streets filled with SUVs, we need sane, scientific leadership more than ever.